dongasr/dtmbr/content/new-method/step-cards.md

   filename: "STEP Cards"

 ---
-# "Turning a web of external factors into actionable insights"
+# Turning a web of external factors into actionable insights

 The STEP card method can be used individually or as a group during the early stage of a project as a visual way of capturing external factors.